Hon Anne Tolley

 Minister for Children

 Minister of Local Government

 Hon Anne Tolley was first elected to Parliament on the National Party list in 1999 and won the seat of East Coast in 2005.
 She was re-elected as MP for East Coast in the 2008, 2011, and 2014 General Elections.
 The East Coast is a large and diverse electorate, which stretches from Gisborne, around East Cape, across to Te Puke, and down to the top of the Rotorua lakes.

-At the 2014 General Election, Mrs Tolley was appointed Minister of Social Development.
+At the 2014 General Election, Mrs Tolley was appointed Minister for Social Development.
 She is focussed on reducing the number of people with long-term welfare dependence, improving New Zealand’s child protection system, and addressing family and sexual violence.
 In December 2016, she was also appointed as Minister for Children and Minister of Local Government.

 Mrs Tolley is overseeing the establishment of the Ministry for Vulnerable Children, Oranga Tamariki, which will replace Child, Youth and Family from April 2017.
 Instead of simply responding to a crisis, it will take a long-term view of the safety and wellbeing of children and young people.
 She is also a co-chair of the Ministerial Group on Family Violence and Sexual Violence, which is leading a cross-government approach to family and sexual violence.

 At the 2011 General Election, Mrs Tolley was appointed Minister of Police and Minister of Corrections.
 Mrs Tolley focused on preventing crime through the introduction of new technology and ensuring Police spend more time on the frontline when crime is most likely to occur.
 This resulted in New Zealand’s crime rate falling to a 35-year low.